a-a-robbins/COSC420-senior-project-web-portfolio/README.md

 # COSC420-senior-project-web-portfolio
-A web portfolio written in Anguar/TypeScript, C# and styled with Bootstrap
+An Angular-based web portfolio written in TypeScript, C# and styled with Bootstrap